SwedbankPay/developer.swedbankpay.com/checkout/payment.md

 </html>
 ```

-This should bring up the Payment Menu in a hosted view, looking something like this:
+This should bring up the Payment Menu in a Seamless View, looking something like this:

 {:.text-center}
 ![Payment Menu with card payment opened][payment-menu-image]{:width="556" height="798"}